ksaaskil/helloworld-chrome-extension/README.md

 ## Features

-- Browser action menu for
+- Browser action pop-up for
-  - changing background color by clicking square (with extension options for choosing color)
+  - changing background color by clicking square (with extension options for choosing color, this comes from the original tutorial)
-  - showing current text selection
+  - showing current text selection in the popup
-  - saving text selection to local storage
+  - saving current text selection to local storage by host name
-  - exporting saved selection in `json` format
+  - exporting saved selections in `json` format
-- Context menu for handling selections in `background.js`
+  - opening new extension window showing saved selections
+- Context menu for highlighting selections, works by passing messages so that the background script can do something with the selection as well
-- Content script for reading DOM and sending/handling messages
+- Content script for reading DOM and notifying background script if page contains given content